Running membrane simulations in GROMACS#

 It would be wise to have a reasonable amount of simulation experience with GROMACS before attempting to parametrize new force fields, or new molecules for existing force fields.
 These are expert topics, and not suitable for giving to (say) undergraduate students for a research project, unless you like expensive quasi-random number generators.
-A very thorough knowledge of Chapter 5 of the GROMACS Reference Manual will be required.
+A very thorough knowledge of Chapter 5: Interaction function and force fields of the GROMACS Reference Manual will be required.
 If you haven’t been warned strongly enough, please read below about parametrization for exotic species.

 Another bit of advice: Don’t be more haphazard in obtaining parameters than you would be buying fine jewellery.
 Just because the guy on the street offers to sell you a diamond necklace for $10 doesn’t mean that’s where you should buy one.
 Similarly, it isn’t necessarily the best strategy to just download parameters for your molecule of interest from the website of someone you’ve never heard of, especially if they don’t explain how they got the parameters.